Yubico/java-webauthn-server/doc/releasing.md

  1. Make sure release notes in `NEWS` are up to date.

+ 2. Make sure you're running Gradle in JDK 11.

- 2. Make a no-fast-forward merge from the last (non release candidate) release to the commit to be released:
+ 3. Make a no-fast-forward merge from the last (non release candidate) release to the commit to be released:

     ```